Pope Pius XII: Archbishop and papal nuncio

-Despite Vatican pessimism and a lack of visible progress, Pacelli continued the secret negotiations, until Pius XI ordered them to be discontinued in 1927.
-Pacelli supported German diplomatic activity aimed at rejection of punitive measures from victorious former enemies.
-He blocked French attempts for an ecclesiastical separation of the Saar region, supported the appointment of a papal administrator for Danzig and aided the reintegration of German priests expelled from Poland.
-A Prussian Concordat was signed on 14 June 1929.
-Following the Wall Street crash of 1929, the beginnings of a world economic slump appeared, and the days of the Weimar Republic were numbered.
-Pacelli was summoned back to Rome at this time—the call coming by telegram when he was resting at his favourite retreat, the Rorschach convent sanatorium.
-He left Berlin on 10 December 1929.
+Pacelli supported German diplomatic activity aimed at rejection of punitive measures by the victorious Allies.
+He blocked French attempts at an ecclesiastical separation of the Saar region, supported the appointment of a papal administrator for Danzig and aided the reintegration of German priests expelled from Poland.
+A Prussian Concordat was signed in June 1929.
+Following the Wall Street crash of 1929, a world economic slump began and the days of the Weimar Republic were numbered.
+Pacelli was summoned back to Rome at this time and left Berlin in December 1929.
 David G. Dalin wrote "of the forty-four speeches Pacelli gave in Germany as papal nuncio between 1917 and 1929, forty denounced some aspect of the emerging Nazi ideology".
-In 1935 he wrote a letter to Karl Joseph Schulte, the archbishop of Cologne, describing the Nazis as "false prophets with the pride of Lucifer" and as "bearers of a new faith and a new Evangile" who were attempting to create "a mendacious antimony between faithfulness to the Church and the Fatherland".
-Two years later at Notre Dame de Paris he named Germany as "that noble and powerful nation whom bad shepherds would lead astray into an ideology of race".
+In 1935 he wrote a letter to Karl Joseph Schulte, the archbishop of Cologne, describing the Nazis as "false prophets with the pride of Lucifer" and "bearers of a new faith and a new Evangile" who were attempting to create "a mendacious antimony between faithfulness to the Church and the Fatherland".
+Two years later at Notre Dame de Paris he called Germany "that noble and powerful nation whom bad shepherds would lead astray into an ideology of race".